EB-CDPHE/Data-requests/Percent PCR positives that are sequenced/README.md

 4. [Lab_TT436_fix](contents/PROC_Contents.Lab_TT436_fix.pdf)
 5. [Lab_TT437_fix](contents/PROC_Contents.Lab_TT437_fix.pdf)

 The PCR-level results data (Lab_TT229_fix) is merged with the Specimen-level data by LabSpecimenID.
-Only records on Lab_TT229_fix are kept in the new dataset: Specimens_w_PCR.
+Only records on Lab_TT229_fix, i.e. Specimens with PCR test result, are kept in the new dataset: Specimens_w_PCR.

-**Check.Lab_TT436_read.sas**
+**Check.Specimens_w_PCR.sas**
 This program conducts data checks on selected variables in Specimens_w_PCR dataset.
-This datsaset has the collection date and specimen data for ALL RT-PCR tests.
+The intent is to merge this datsaset with CEDRS data based on EventID and Collection Date.  has the collection date and specimen data for ALL RT-PCR tests.
 The full list of variables and their attributes for the ??????

 ````diff
 +toc